EnderDragonEP/Transparent-Discord-Theme/README.md

 # Transparent Discord Theme 🎮🪟

+## **Update Announcemen**
+* Feb 9, 2025 - **Discord has gone though a major update and the theme is now updated and added more user customizations!**
+I'm still serving my compulsory military service, so bug fixes may be delayed.
+Feel free to submit an issue or reach out to me on Discord: [noobienoodle89](https://discordapp.com/users/209309988907253760)

+---

 #### Default Discord theme but transparent

 * Make sure you are using the Dark appearance in Discord `User Settings -> Appearance`.